-In cases where its employees and staff have been negligent in providing medical treatment, hospitals, just like physicians, can be held legally responsible for a patient’s injuries, or for medical malpractice performed there.
-Previously, Hospital Liability claims would fall under the domain of the Medical Dental Screening Panel (“the Panel”).
-Now, an injured party has the option of proceeding before the Panel, or filing suit in District Court and by-passing the Panel entirely.
+In cases where their doctors, nurses and staff have been negligent in providing medical treatment, hospitals can be held legally responsible for a patient’s injuries, or for medical malpractice that occurred there.
+Previously, hospital liability claims would fall under the domain of the Medical Dental Screening Panel (“the Panel”).
+Now, an injured party has the option of proceeding before the Panel, or filing suit in District Court and skipping the Panel entirely.

 When an injured patient wishes to file a claim before the Panel, a medical malpractice claim must first be presented to its members.
 The Panel is comprised of doctors, attorneys and hospital administrators.
 After a formal petition has been filed by the claimant, and a response has been given by the hospital, the Panel considers the evidence submitted and then issues one of three determinations.

 (1) The Panel may decide that a reasonable probability of medical malpractice exists;